 The Candy House participates in postmodern techniques—nonlinear time, metafictional play, shifting identities—but without indulging in detachment.
 It retains emotional stakes, even when dismantling conventional narrative forms.
 Egan’s work carries on the legacy of writers such as David Mitchell and Jennifer Tseng, whose attention to human contradiction balances their structural experiments.

-Egan’s work confronts the conditions of the post-digital era, where the distinction between lived experience and recorded data grows increasingly unstable.
-The Candy House operates as both a literary construct and a cultural mirror, shaped by the legacy of experimental fiction and the relentless structuring of life through systems of information.
+Egan’s work confronts the conditions of the post-digital era, where the distinction between immediate perception and archived information grows increasingly faint.
+The Candy House operates as both a literary construct and a cultural mirror, informed by the legacy of experimental fiction and the relentless organization of human activity through systems of data.

 The Literary Lineage of Egan’s Experiment